Preface

 class Global-NIC,CN-NIC,Gateway router;

-The simplest way would be to use K3s's default Flannel as the CNI.
-However, Flannel is based on VXLAN, and adding it on top of my existing internal network would cause MTU shrinkage like this:
+The simplest approach would be to use K3s's default Flannel as the CNI.
+However, Flannel is based on VXLAN, and adding another layer of my existing internal network would lead to the following MTU "disappearing act":

-Data packet -> Flannel VXLAN encapsulation -> ZeroTier encapsulation -> physical link
+Data packet -> Flannel VXLAN encapsulation -> ZeroTier encapsulation -> Physical link

 Routing Design